Autophagy: Cellular Cleansing and the Secret to Longevity

 But as we age, ROS can wear down and damage your cellular machinery.
 The term “oxidative stress,” in fact, refers to the wear-and-tear these molecules have on your cells.

 Oxidative stress is serious business and can literally destroy the membranes surrounding your cells.
-Oxidative stress also corrodes your mitochondria (tiny organelles powering your cells) over the years, leading to a functional decline.
+Oxidative stress also corrodes your mitochondria (tiny organelles powering your cells) over the years, leading to a functional decline or even cell death.

 Your mitochondria could use a refresh, and that’s where autophagy comes in.
 Autophagy may, in fact, improve mitochondrial function, especially in neurodegenerative disorders like Alzheimer’s and Parkinson’s.